SorokinIG/test-game-bag/README.md

 # test game bag
- bag in airport
+ bag in airport,
- 3 days work only.
+ 3 days work only on project.